 IDEM expects each NPDES permitted facility to meet the targets assigned by the WLA across all flow conditions.
-EPA expects that IDEM permit writers will consult with R5 NPDES staff to revise individual NPDES permits, based on the TSS targets identified in this TMDL during the next permitting cycle.
+EPA expects that IDEM permit writers will consult with R5 NPDES staff as needed to revise individual NPDES permits, based on the TP and/or TSS targets identified in this TMDL during the next permitting cycle.
 EPA notes that permit limits and permit conditions will be determined through the NPDES permit process.
 EPA's November 15, 2006 memorandum states that 40 C.F.R. § 122.44(d)(1)(vii) requires the permitting authority to ensure that "...effluent limitations developed to protect a narrative water quality criterion, a numeric water quality criterion, or both, are consistent with the assumptions and requirements of any available waste load allocation for the discharge prepared by the State and approved by EPA pursuant to 40 CFR.
 130.7.
 This provision does not require that effluent limits in NPDES permits by expressed in a form that is identical to the form in which an available waste load allocation for the discharge is expressed in a TMDL.
 Rather, permit limits need only be consistent with the assumptions and requirements of a TMDL's waste load allocation."
-3 the approved WLAs.
-EPA notes that the NPDES permitting process will ultimately set the final conditions.
+3